chan2will/sdc-wiki/Getting-Started-on-OSX.md

 createdb tesseract
 createuser postgres
 ```
 At this point make sure the user postgres has all possible permissions for a user.
 If you have problems doing this through the postgres console, download pgAdmin.
-Setup a server pointing to localhost and using the default user created for the tesseract db.
+Setup a server pointing to localhost and using the default user created for the tesseract db using Port 5432.
 This user name/pass should match your system username.
 Once the server is setup, you can connect and alter the permissions for the postgres user/role.
 ```
 psql tesseract  #opens the postgres interactive terminal
 \du  #view roles and attributes